Dorky-Robot/Habiscript/README.md

 ## Usage

-### Convert HTML to NestML
+### Basic Conversion

-To convert an HTML string to the NestML array format, use the `htmlToNestml` function:
+Convert an HTML string to the NestML array format:

 ```javascript
 import { htmlToNestml } from "nestml";